Structured Cabling Survey FAQ’s

 Do you charge for structured cabling surveys?

 At NM Cabling, we offer free site surveys for a number of our services, including structured cabling.
-However, in some cases you may be charged for a survey.
+However, in some cases if on site design, consultation, or significant travel is involved, then potential fees will be highlighted and discussed in advance

 When do you charge for a survey?

-In addition, a charge will be applicable if we’re required to spend a considerable amount of time designing and suggesting solutions for an unknown quote specification.
+In addition, a charge will apply if we’re required to spend a considerable amount of time designing and proposing solutions for an unknown quote specification.
 This is classed as design rather than a survey.

 Do I get my money back if I go ahead with NM Cabling?

 This is assessed on a case-by-case basis.
-However, after your structured cabling survey’s has been completed and quoted, don’t hesitate to ask our sales team as they may be able to deduct the overall quote.
+However, after your structured cabling survey has been completed and quoted, don’t hesitate to ask our sales team, as they may be able to deduct the survey from the overall quote or include it as part of the overall proposal

 How long does a structured cabling cabling survey take?